Densf2/Densf2/README.md

 - 👋 Hi, I’m Den
-- 👀 I’m interested in automating processes to speeding up development, testing, and loading code to environments
+- 👀 I’m interested in automating processes to speeding up development, testing, monitoring and loading code to environments
 - 🌱 I’m currently learning dynamic testing of API
 - 💞️ I’m looking to new approaches based on dockers.
 - 📫 Connect me on telegram - @den_pavliuk, linkedin - https://www.linkedin.com/in/denys-pavlyuk-706307123/